Endorsements for Phil Theis to be the next EPA Section Manager

 Phil is a self starter who when laid off from his former employment, jumped in and started his own business.

-I believe Phil would make an excellent Eastern PA Section Manager.
+I believe Phil would make an excellent Atlantic Division Director.

 Joe Lockbaum, WA3PTV/Rover